 Use Your Catalog to Generate Email Leads for Your Email List or CRM

 If you’re using software like Clean Catalog, your catalog can give a boost to the number of leads you collect for your marketing efforts.
-You can either link catalog pages to a pre-built landing page, or embed forms directly on catalog pages.
+You can either link catalog pages to a pre-built landing page, or — like we did with Clover Park Technical College — embed forms directly on catalog pages.
+At Clover Park, the catalog ended up bringing in roughly 20% the number of monthly leads that the entire website did — which ultimately showed up in enrollment numbers.

 Make Your Catalog as Mobile Friendly as Possible